 - While clothing helps you maintain your body heat, it does not generate heat for you.
-Getting dressed in a warm environment and keeping your clothes near a radiator can help.
-Some gentle exercise before getting dressed can also help, as it helps generate body heat and improves circulation.
-(ILC Exeter, 2002).
+Getting dressed in a warm environment and keeping your clothes near a radiator or heater can help.
+Some gentle exercise before getting dressed can also help, research shows it helps generate body heat and improves circulation.

-- Hand warmers and heat pads are readily available, and may be a good idea to use if you are outside for a long period.
+- Hand warmers and heat pads are widely available, and may be a good idea to use if you are outside for a long period.
 They can also be used to warm up shoes before you put them on.
-(ILC Exeter, 2002).

 How clothing keeps you warm

 Clothing keeps you warm by allowing air to act as an insulator.
 Heat leaving your skin warms a thin layer of air around you, however this air is constantly moved away from your skin and replaced with colder air.
 Being outside on a windy day worsens heat loss, as the wind quickly blows away the warm air around your skin.
 Clothing helps stop the warm air from being moved away from your body.

 Wearing several thin layers of clothing rather than one or two thick layers will help keep you warmer, as the air trapped between the layers will help insulate your body.
 Heavier layers of clothes tend to trap less air as the weight of each layer pushes the air out.

 How to dress for warmth

 - A considerable amount of body heat escapes through your head, so covering your head will help keep you warmer.

 - We often think covering up hands and feet makes us feel warmer, however keeping your trunk and limbs well covered will help you maintain body warmt